adelRestom/token-transaction/README.md

 # Token-Transaction CorDapp

-This example shows how to complement the Tokens SDK with custom **on-ledger** reporting.
+This example shows how to elevate the Tokens SDK with custom **on-ledger** reporting.
 A `TokenTransaction` state is combined with the token in one transaction, giving the following benefits:

 - The reporting data (i.e. `TokenTransaction`) is a **state**; making it immutable, auditable, and cryptographically secured.